Dansoftowner/Boomega/USER_GUIDE.md

 ### Updates

-Boomega will notify you if a new version is available and allows you to download them immediately.
+Boomega will notify you if a new version is available and will allow you to download them immediately.

 <table>
 <tr>